tomshaw/grunt-mysqldump/README.md

 ```

 ### Wildcard Usage
-To dump all available databases simply use an asterick aka wildcard.
+To dump all available databases simply use an asterisk aka wildcard.
 When using the wildcard flag you have the option to ignore specific databases by creating an ignore array.

 ```js
 db: grunt.file.readJSON('config/database.json'),